aerospike-examples/interactive-notebooks/README.md

 Documentation for Aerospike is available at [https://aerospike.com/docs](https://aerospike.com/docs), and Docker Desktop installation at : [https://docs.docker.com/desktop/](https://docs.docker.com/desktop/)

+Download and use of this Aerospike software is governed by [Aerospike Evaluation License Agreement](https://www.aerospike.com/forms/evaluation-license-agreement/).

 ## Using this Image

 1. Install [Docker](https://www.docker.io/).